Crassula peduncularis

 Crassula peduncularis, commonly known as purple stonecrop, is a herb in the family Crassulaceae.
+It is native to southern South America, Australia and New Zealand.
+It is an introduced species in Portugal, Germany and Japan.

 The annual herb has an decumbent habit and typically grows to a height of 1 to 50 cm and around 15 cm wide.
 It blooms between September and October producing green-yellow-brown-red flowers.

-It is found in marshy areas and around ephemeral pools on granite outcrops in the Great Southern, Wheatbelt, South West, Peel and Goldfields-Esperance regions of Western Australia.
-It is also indigenous to New Zealand.
+In Australia, it is found in marshy areas and around ephemeral pools on granite outcrops in the Great Southern, Wheatbelt, South West, Peel and Goldfields-Esperance regions of Western Australia.